God's Appointed Times

 Background: Instituted by God at Mt.
 Sinai through Moses, the daily sacrifice was a burnt offering of a lamb (completely consumed by fire, Lev 1:10-13), morning and evening, signifying continuing consecration and devotion to God.
 The animal sacrifice was accompanied by a grain offering and a wine offering.
-The daily sacrifice came with a precious promise: "It shall be a continual burnt offering throughout your generations at the doorway of the tent of meeting before the LORD, where I will meet with you, to speak to you there.
-I will meet there with the sons of Israel, and it shall be consecrated by My glory."
-(Ex 29:42-43)
+The daily sacrifice came with a precious promise: "This shall be a continual burnt offering throughout your generations at the door of the tent of meeting before ADONAI, where I will meet you there, to speak with you there.
+And I will meet there with the sons of Israel, and it shall be sanctified by My glory."
+(Ex 29:42-43 BR)

 Weekly – Shabbat (Sabbath)

 Time: One day; seventh day of each week.